 Michigan Criminal Defense Attorney

 At LEWIS & DICKSTEIN, P.L.L.C., we understand that hiring a criminal defense lawyer is never convenient or enjoyable.
-This being said, having a top defense attorney by your side when you are facing felony or misdemeanor charges is essential.
-We specialize in criminal defense and our mission is to bring value to our clients and achieve their goals through a commitment to results, achievement, and aggressive advocacy.
-Our practice focuses primarily on the individual, providing a full range of legal services from pre-trial work all the way through to the appellate process and our criminal practice extends to all types of felony and misdemeanor charges in both federal and state courts.
+But having a top defense attorney by your side when you’re facing felony or misdemeanor charges is essential.
+We specialize in criminal defense, and our mission is to bring value to our clients and achieve their goals through a commitment to results, achievement, and aggressive advocacy.
+Our practice focuses primarily on the individual, providing a full range of legal services from pre-trial work through to the appellate process.
+Our criminal practice extends to all felony and misdemeanor charges in federal and state courts.
 When you need an attorney who will fight for you like family, please call LEWIS & DICKSTEIN, P.L.L.C. for a free case evaluation and consultation.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.